stephan7878/vagrant/README.md

 # Templates

+## centos-ansible-cluster

+Vagrantfile for a 3-node CentOS Stream 8 Linux environment.
+The primary node, `ansible-1`, has both ansible and ansible-navigator installed and SSH access configured to the other 2 nodes.

 ## ubuntu-desktop

 Vagrantfile for an Ubuntu Desktop development environment with Docker, Terraform, Visual Studio Code and the IBM Cloud CLI installed.